apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 The following items are new improvements and enhancements presented in this release.

+### Test Coverage via CodeCov

+CAS test coverage across all modules in the codebase has now reached `85%` and continues to climb.
+Additional validation rules are also applied to fail all pull requests that fall below this threshold.
+This area will be closely monitored and improved as progress is made with the goal of hopefully reaching at least `88%` before the final GA release.
+Of course, this will not be a blocker for the final release.

 ### WebAuthn Support

 CAS can now support [WebAuthn FIDO2](../mfa/FIDO2-WebAuthn-Authentication.html) for multifactor authentication.

+### Service Authentication Policy

+An additional [authentication policy for services](../services/Configuring-Service-AuthN-Policy.html) is now available to require allowed/defined authentication handlers.

 ## Other Stuff